 Run one of the following commands to check if a swap file already exists:

-Step 1: Create the swap file
+Step 2: Create an empty swap file

 sudo fallocate -l 1G /swapfile